yobibyte/amorpheus/README.md

 ```

 We were using [Sacred](https://github.com/IDSIA/sacred) with a remote MongoDB for experiment management.
-For release, we changed Scared to log to local files instead.
+For release, we changed Sacred to log to local files instead.
 You can change it back to MongDB if you provide credentials in `modular-rl/src/main.py`.

 ## Acknowledgement